 Design Challenge: Redesign the lower limb replacement experience for people who live in developing countries and who have limited access to highly functional existing solutions.

-Project Partner: GET – Global Engineering Teams
+Project Partner: GET – Global Education Team

-After the idea development phase during their HPI D-School semester, some students from the Global Engineering Teams (GET) decided to bring their team's solution to life.
+After the idea development phase during their HPI D-School Advanced Track semester, Lucas Paes de Melo and Wesley Teerlink decided to bring their team's solution to life.
 They wrote a business plan and received a start-up grant from the EXIST programme which allowed them to research different materials for the development of their product, the Confidence Socket, and launch their company “Amparo”.